mvolkmann/blog/src/swift/swift-ui.md

 only that preview will be displayed.
 Exit out of that mode to get the other previews to display again.

+To reduce the size of previews to only show their content and not the surrounding device chrome, call `.previewLayout(.sizeThatFits)`.

 ### Inspector

 The Inspector shows commonly used modifiers of the selected view.